vimc/montagu-config/rebuild.md

 This file documents the process used to completely rebuild the `uat` system ahead of the rollout of orderly2/packit for VIMC.
+Replace `uat` with `science` or `production` to do this for other systems.

 # Teardown